zgraber/Battleship-game/README.md

+# Text Excel
+A text based spreadsheet program written in Java for AP Comp Sci.
+Also includes testing files.

-# Battleship-game
+# Features
-A simple text battleship game made in C
+Can input numbers, words, formulas, percents as you would in Excel